timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 007-SOCIAL SECURITY/SUBCHAPTER XI-GENERAL PROVISIONS, PEER REVIEW, AND ADMINISTRATIVE SIMPLIFICATION/Part A-General Provisions/Sec. 1320b-5.md

 * For purposes of this section:

 * #### (1) Emergency area; emergency period
+  * #### (A) In general
-  * An "emergency area" is a geographical area in which, and an "emergency period" is the period during which, there exists—
+    * Subject to subparagraph (B), an "emergency area" is a geographical area in which, and an "emergency period" is the period during which, there exists—

-    * (A) an emergency or disaster declared by the President pursuant to the National Emergencies Act [50 U.S.C.
+      * (i) an emergency or disaster declared by the President pursuant to the National Emergencies Act [50 U.S.C.
 1601 et seq.] or the Robert T. Stafford Disaster Relief and Emergency Assistance Act [42 U.S.C.
 5121 et seq.]; and

-    * (B) a public health emergency declared by the Secretary pursuant to section 247d of this title.
+      * (ii) a public health emergency declared by the Secretary pursuant to section 247d of this title.

+  * #### (B) Exception
+    * For purposes of subsection (b)(8), an "emergency area" is a geographical area in which, and an "emergency period" is the period during which, there exists—

+      * (i) the public health emergency declared by the Secretary pursuant to section 247d of this title on January 31, 2020, entitled "Determination that a Public Health Emergency Exists Nationwide as the Result of the 2019 Novel Coronavirus"; and

+      * (ii) any renewal of such declaration pursuant to such section 247d of this title.

 * #### (2) Health care provider
   * The term "health care provider" means any entity that furnishes health care items or services, and includes a hospital or other provider of services, a physician or other health care practitioner or professional, a health care facility, or a supplier of health care items or services.